 An in-depth course on theory and practice of cognitive and behavioural therapies.
-Topics covered include exposure-based treatments, cognitive strategies, relaxation-based strategies, mindfulness and acceptance-based strategies, and techniques for enhancing motivation.
-This course is required of all graduate students in clinical psychology field, during the second or third year of training.
+Topics covered include exposurebased treatments, cognitive strategies, relaxation-based strategies, mindfulness and acceptance-based strategies, and techniques for enhancing motivation.
 Prerequisite: Completion of either Systems of Psychotherapy or Treatment of Psychological Disorders.
 1 Credit